omeka/omeka-s-enduser/sites/sites.md

 ![make private button showing an eye icon with a diagonal slash through it](../content/contentfiles/item_private.png)  Private

 You will probably want to leave the site Private until you have added some content.

+You can, if you want, set up the [item pool](../sites/site_pages.md) at this point, but it is not necessary.

+When you are ready, click the *Add* button in the upper right corner.
+Once the page is created, you will be redirected to the site info tab of the site management.

 ## Manage a site
 To manage a site, navigate to the *Sites* tab from the Omeka S Admin Dashboard.
 Click either on the site’s title or the edit (pencil) button in the list of sites.